PSY 5003 Introduction to Applied & Professional Psychology

 This course is an overview of the psychodynamic, cognitive/behavioral, and existential/humanistic schools of psychology, as well as corresponding models of counseling and frequently used assessment and therapeutic techniques.
 The primary focus in the course is on the development of both skills and rationale in the application of intervention strategies to treatment and case management.

-This course emphasizes statistical concepts related to methods most appropriate to data and theories in psychology.
+This course teaches students how to critically analyze, interpret, and apply statistical concepts to research in education and the social sciences.
 The focus is on a quantitative approach to the concepts and methods of statistical inference.
 Topics include sampling, frequency distributions, estimation, hypothesis testing, and probability.
 Statistical analyses covered include correlation, regression, t-tests, nonparametric tests, and Analysis of Variance.
-Basic research design issues are addressed, with a focus on selecting data analysis techniques to appropriately address research questions and apply the concepts covered to various psychological problems and real life situations.
+Basic research design issues are also addressed focusing on selecting data analysis techniques to appropriately address research questions and to apply the concepts covered to various psychological problems and realistic situations.
 Emphasis is on developing skills in interpreting statistical results presented in research articles.

 This course introduces students to the theoretical systems, methods of inquiry, and terminologies associated with the history of psychology.
 The course is grounded in a broad historical understanding that builds a framework for understanding the contemporary field of applied psychology.
 The focus is on the contributions of religion, philosophy, and biology to the development of psychology as well as on the development of Psychoanalytic, Behaviorist, Cognitive, Humanistic, and Existential theories and their impact on the current practice of psychology.

 This course is designed to provide the student with a foundation of human physiology including the nervous, hormonal, reproductive, and sensory systems, and the attendant functions of digestion, sleep, learning and memory, emotion and other human biological functions.
 The course provides an essential knowledge base for most other offerings in the field of psychology.